MeltingSnow21/Comparision-of-Lematization-and-Stemming-in-Bahasa-for-Film-Recommndation-System--Based-By-Content/Readme.md

-A comparison of Lematization and Stemming using Bag of Word and Cosine Similarity for Film Recommendation Model
+A comparison of Lemmatization and Stemming using Bag of Word and Cosine Similarity for Film Recommendation Model

-Instruksi Running Model Jupiter Notebook
+Jupiter Notebook Model Running Instructions
-1. Download file zip
+1. Download the zip file
-2. Ekstrak file zip
+2. Extract the zip file
-3. Instal semua kebutuhan pada file requirements.txt
+3. Install all the requirements in the requirements.txt file
-4. Buka file dengan jupyter notebook untuk menjalankan model ipynb ("TubesNLP.ipynb")
+4. Open the file with jupyter notebook to run ipynb model ("TubesNLP.ipynb")

-Instruksi Running Streamlit App
+Instructions for Running Streamlit App
-1. Download file zip
+1. Download the zip file
-2. Ekstrak file zip
+2. Extract the zip file
-3. Instal semua kebutuhan pada file requirements.txt
+3. Install all the requirements in the requirements.txt file
-4. Buka file app.py dan jalankan menggunakan command streamlit run app.py
+4. Open the app.py file and run it using the command streamlit run app.py